django/deps/draft/orm-improvements-for-composite-pk.rst

 10. Make changes to migrations framework to work properly with Reafctored Field API.

+11. Make sure new class based Index API ise used properly with refactored Field API.

-11. Consider Database Contraints work of lan-foote and
+12. Consider Database Contraints work of lan-foote and

+13. SubField/AuxilaryField

-12. Changes in AutoField
+14. Update in AutoField

 Porting previous work on top of master